also @ TechSpot: Metro: Last Light Performance, Benchmarked

 Power, Case

-You're probably thinking Atec's Neo Eco 520W power supply isn't up to snuff for a new gaming rig.
+You're probably thinking Corsair's 500W Builder Series power supply isn't up to snuff for a new gaming rig.
 If that's the case, we invite you to take a look at some of our recent GPU reviews which show system power consumption rates.
-Our X58-based Core i7-965 Extreme Edition and Radeon HD 5670-packing test system pulled about 154W at idle and 243W at maximum load.
+Our Core i7-3960X Extreme Edition/GTX 780-packing test machine only consumed 333 watts at full load.
 If you need a little more proof, electricity load meters start at about $20.
 The CX500 offers solid parts, 38A on the +12V rail and a three-year warranty.

 There are tons of monitors on the market suitable for the Entry-Level Rig, but making the right choice simply boils down to your budget and taste.
 We firmly believe that a 23-24" display is worth the money and will provide a better experience than something in the 20-22" range, especially if you're considering high resolutions.
 At $120 it's easy to see why 21.5" 1080p displays are so appealing, but the fact is, unless you're sitting right on top of the screen or have spectacular vision, the small text can be too difficult to read.
 That said, we understand the value of such displays and if you know it's going to suit your needs, don't let us scare you off.

 As convenient as it may seem to have speakers built into your monitor, it's one of those things that is just too good to be true.
-In most instances, integrated speakers are barely a step above not having any sound at all.
-Budget 2.1 setups from reputable companies such as Logitech, Altec Lansing and Cyber Acoustics can be found at $20 to $40 and some of the more popular models include the S120, VS2621, and our recommendation, the CA-3602.
+In most instances, integrated speakers are barely a step above not having any sound at all, so we didn't bother choosing a monitor with audio bundled in.
+Budget 2.0 and 2.1 setups from reputable companies such as Logitech, Altec Lansing and Cyber Acoustics can be found at $20 to $40 and some of the more popular models include the LS21, VS2621, and our recommendation, the CA-3602.

-We recently published a round-up review of 12 popular gaming mice if you're looking for a more in-depth look at what's available.
-The keyboard is a less crucial element for most and a no-frills $8 model from Lite-On seems to be keeping a lot of people happy.
-If you are more picky about keyboards (and some of us TS staffers definitely are) check out the Enthusiast's and Luxury builds for other choices.
+The keyboard is a less crucial element for most and a no-frills $8 model from Lite-On seems to be keeping a lot of people happy, though a few bucks more for Microsoft's basic model seems sensible.
+If you are pickier about keyboards (some TS staffers definitely are) check out the Enthusiast and Luxury